 - Monitoring: Weekly blood tests and physical examinations

-Results: Within two weeks, Luna's effusion began to resolve.
-By week 6, her appetite and energy levels had significantly improved.
-At the end of the 12-week treatment, Luna was symptom-free and her blood work had normalized.
-Follow-up examinations over the next year showed no signs of relapse.
+Results: Inside two weeks, Luna's emission started to resolve.
+By week 6, her craving and vitality levels had essentially made strides.
+At the conclusion of the 12-week treatment, Luna was symptom-free and her blood work had normalized.
+Follow-up examinations over the following year appeared no signs of relapse.

 Case 2: Max's Battle Against Neurological FIP